 Yes!
 You can cook chicken in a slow cooker without adding liquid.
 Here’s a recipe that I’ve used…

 Ingredients you will need:

-- Small Red or Yellow Potatoes, you will need about ½ a bag of potatoes
+- Red or yellow potatoes, you will need about ½ a bag of potatoes

 Gather all your ingredients.
 Clean your potatoes, carrots, and onion.
-Cut potatoes into bite size pieces.
+Cut potatoes into chunks.
 Cut carrots into about one-inch coins.
-Cut onion in half.

-- Clean your chicken, remember to remove giblets and neck from it.
+- Clean your chicken, remember to remove giblets and neck.

 - Rinse your chicken off, pat it dry with a paper towel.

-- Now, shake salt all over the inside and outside of your chicken.
+- Season the inside and outside of the chicken.

-- Place it on the bottom of your slow cooker pot.
+- Layer potatoes, carrots, and onion at the bottom of your slow cooker pot.

 It is possible to dry cook in a slow cooker.
-However, remember if you are cooking without any liquid then you should refrain from opening your slow cooker up until your food is cooked through.
+However, if you are cooking without adding liquid then refrain from lifting the lid of your slow cooker until your food is cooked through.